Concordant.app: Documentation

 The regression testing planner for developers.

-How to use and configure in your workflows.
+How to use and configure Concordant.app in your workflows.

 Quick start

-6. Investigate our to dive deeper into how Concordant can help you
+Investigate our case studies to dive deeper into how Concordant can help you

 Concordant: To be in harmony within one's intentions and actions.